-Source: Village of Homewood Comprehensive Plan
+Source: Village of Homewood Comprehensive Plan (1999)

-Given these Village objectives under its comprehensive planning process and the conditions briefly summarized above, the Village has made a determination that it is highly desirable to promote the immediate redevelopment of the proposed TIF District in response to currently proposed redevelopment activities.
-The Village had previously identified the Study Area as one of the Village's economic development target areas and included it in the Village's Kedzie Gateway Tax Increment Financing Redevelopment Project Area ("the Kedzie Gateway TIF") established in 2021, as a larger area that had experienced trending upward vacancies over the prior few years.
-Now, the Village intends to amend the Kedzie Gateway TIF to remove these two parcels with which to create a new 183rd West TIF District Redevelopment Project Area and to implement a new, separate "redevelopment plan" as defined in the TIF Act (the "TIF Redevelopment Plan") by undertaking certain redevelopment proposals to accelerate an increase of the tax base for these two parcels.
+Given these Village objectives under its comprehensive planning process and the conditions briefly summarized above, the Village has made a determination that it is highly desirable to promote the immediate redevelopment of the proposed Harwood TODTIF District in response to currently proposed redevelopment activities.
+Toward this end, the Village intends to amend the existing Downtown TOD TIF District Redevelopment Project Area by removing 34 parcels create a new Harwood TOD TIF District with these 34 parcels to implement a new "redevelopment plan" as defined in the TIF Act (the "TIF Redevelopment Plan") by undertaking certain redevelopment activities to accelerate an increase of the tax base for these parcels.

-The Village has determined that redevelopment currently planned for these two parcels may only be feasible with public financial assistance coordinated with private sector investment.
-The Village intends to create and utilize this TIF redevelopment plan for these two parcels to help provide the assistance required to eliminate conditions detrimental to successful redevelopment of the area.
+The Village has determined that redevelopment currently planned for the Study Area may only be feasible with public financial assistance coordinated with private sector investment.
+The Village intends to create and utilize this new TIF redevelopment plan for these parcels to help provide the assistance required to eliminate conditions detrimental to successful redevelopment of the area.
 The use of TIF relies upon induced private redevelopment in the area, thus creating higher real estate value that would otherwise decline or stagnate without such investment, leading to increased property taxes compared to the previous land use (or lack of use).
 In this way, the existing tax base for all tax districts is protected and a portion of future increased taxes are pledged to attract the needed private investment.